bi23uc/bi23uc/README.md

 ### Hi there 👋

-- 🔭 I’m currently working on nothing
+- 🔭 I’m currently working on my personal website
-- 🌱 I’m currently learning Database Systems
-- 👯 I’m looking to collaborate on nothing
-- 🤔 I’m looking for help with nothing
 - 💬 Ask me about anything
 - 📫 How to reach me: naymul@icloud.com
-- 😄 Pronouns: he/him
-- ⚡ Fun fact: Fun facts are fun

 <!--
 **bi23uc/bi23uc** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.